Location

 Significance to patient care

-Finding genes that increase the risk of disease or impact how patients respond to therapies would have a dramatic impact on clinical practice.
-The immediate impact of using genetic information to predict common diseases will guide physicians and their patients on how best to screen for disease for early diagnosis or prevention.
+Finding genes that increase the risk of disease or affect response to treatment would have a dramatic impact on clinical practice.
+Using genetic information to predict common diseases helps guide physicians and patients on how best to screen for disease for early diagnosis or prevention.

 Professional highlights

-• Chair, Department of Quantitative Health Sciences, Mayo Clinic, 2021-present
+• Chair, Department of Quantitative Health Sciences, Mayo Clinic, 2020-present.

-• Fellow, American Association for Advancement of Science, 2021
+• Fellow, American Association for the Advancement of Science, 2021.

-• Recipient, Leadership Award, International Genetic Epidemiology Society, 2008
+• Leadership Award, International Genetic Epidemiology Society, 2008.

 PROFESSIONAL DETAILS